 When these tumours are found in the trigeminal cave, then they are associated with a naevus of Ota, a benign dermal melanocytic nevus involving the ophthalmic (Va) and maxillary (Vb) divisions of the trigeminal nerve (CN V) 4,5.

-Meningeal melanocytomas are most common found in the cervical and thoracic regions (intrathecal-extramedullary).
-Within the spine, melanocytomas present as intradural masses, and may be intradural extramedullary or rarely intramedullary.
+Meningeal melanocytomas are most commonly found in the cervical and thoracic regions (intrathecal-extramedullary).
+Within the spine, melanocytomas present as intradural masses, and maybe intradural extramedullary or rarely intramedullary.
 They are most commonly found in the upper cervical region, as melanocytes are most concentrated at this location 3.
 Less commonly they occur in the intracranial compartment 4.

 Macroscopically, meningeal melanocytomas are circumscribed tumours.
 The degree of pigmentation is variable, ranging from black to non-pigmented 4.